sasozivanovic/memoize/README.md

 # What works? #

-You might like the factt that TikZ `overlay`s are allowed, even though an overlay which sticks out of the bounding box more than an inch requires (a one-time) manual intervention by setting one or more of the `padding ...` options.
+You might like the fact that TikZ `overlay`s are allowed, even though an overlay which sticks out of the bounding box more than an inch requires (a one-time) manual intervention by setting one or more of the `padding ...` options.